aigarius/static_blog/blog/2022/10/20/securing-your-blog-fast-and-easy.md

 10/10 would recommend!

-Edit: it looks like the certbot handled the "aigarius.com" domain perfectly, *but* missed the redirects from "www.aigarius.com", so I'd have to fix those up manually
+Edit: it looks like the certbot handled the "aigarius.com" domain perfectly, *but* missed the redirects from "www.aigarius.com", so I'd have to fix those up manually by just copying the directive that certbot added to nginx config file for "aigarius.com" and editing the domain name.